Elessar617/Crypto_Bot/v6_plan.md

 *   **[X] Fix All Failing Tests:** Addressed all test failures in `tests/test_coinbase_client.py` and `tests/test_main.py`.
 All 131 tests are now passing.
 *   **[X] Run Static Analysis:** Performed and fixed all issues reported by `mypy`, `flake8`, and `bandit`.
+*   **[X] Persistence Layer Refactor:** Completed a major refactoring of the persistence layer.
+    *   Replaced the procedural `persistence.py` with a class-based `PersistenceManager`.
+    *   Updated `TradeManager` to use the new `PersistenceManager` instance.
+    *   Refactored the test suite in `tests/test_trade_manager.py` to mock the `PersistenceManager` class and align with the new architecture.
+    *   Resolved all related test failures, ensuring the system is stable.
 *   **[ ] Final Code Review:** **(CURRENT STEP)** A final review of the codebase for clarity, consistency, and adherence to design principles.

 ### 4. Summary Checklist & Progress